Nearfield monitors are specially designed to be placed close to the listener, typically within 1 metre/40 inches.

 The gross income collected by, or credited to, a music publisher minus any royalties to be paid to writers, performers and others who are due a share of those royalties, such as co-publishers.

-When buying a publishing Catalog (musical compositions), the NPS is used to help calculate a value of the Catalog.
+When buying a publishing Catalog (musical compositions), the NPS is used to help calculate the value of the Catalog.

 Gross Income is determined by the receipts relating to the explicit use of the Masters.